www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/documentation/weekly-maintain-guidelines-and-documentation.md

 * [ ] Note in programming guidelines, that implicit error handling is preferred to explicit one.
 * [ ] Consider creating a joke page about this project.
-    * [ ] The first implementations are so inefficient, that you don't see anything happening, when anything is executed! xD See Gel v2 & v3, the first lookup implementation and Cin o    * [ ] Create jokes via a chatbot, where the prompt asks to write a joke regarding a random piece of text in this project like a project's description.
+    * [ ] The first implementations are so inefficient, that you don't see anything happening, when anything is executed! xD See Gel v2 & v3, the first lookup implementation and Cin
+    * [ ] Create jokes via a chatbot, where the prompt asks to write a joke regarding a random piece of text in this project like a project's description.
 # Done Tasks
 * [x] Add padding to the left of lists, in order to avoid clipping.